mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-As we can expect, when we try to compile the above code, we get an error, since the compiler cannot find any suitable type classes instances for the `ActorName` type:
+As we can expect, when we try to compile the above code, we get an error since the compiler cannot find any suitable type classes instances for the `ActorName` type:

 ```
 [error] Cannot find or construct a Read instance for type: